Fats and cholesterol

 - Rapeseed oil

 - Sunflower oil

 Unsaturated fats can lower the levels of bad cholesterol circulating in the blood, protecting against heart disease.
-Wholegrains are another good example of foods which can help to reduce saturated fat intake.
-Grains such as whole-wheat bread, brown rice, cereals and oats are all good examples and also key ingredients of the Mediterranean diet.
+Wholegrains are another good example of foods that can help to reduce saturated fat intake.
+Grains such as whole-wheat bread, brown rice, cereals, and oats are all good examples and also key ingredients of the Mediterranean diet.